Application Deadline: October 29, 2025

 ITLA includes classroom sessions taught by vendor partners, IT executives, and prior graduates.
 Throughout the program, students contribute to lively group discussions, share their experiences, and collaborate to address real-life scenarios that address the state’s unique leadership challenges.
 To ensure participants have a positive experience, each academy class also has two carefully selected Program Coaches who are typically prior graduates of ITLA.
 Coaches attend class sessions, share their leadership best practices and challenges, and provide guidance and support to students along the way.

 Before applying for acceptance, candidates should carefully consider the time commitment associated with this academy, which includes not only attending scheduled courses three (3) days per week for the duration of the program but also the completion of several additional program activities which are discussed below in more detail within the Frequently Asked Questions section.
-Since some student workload will likely need to be redirected to accommodate ITLA’s programmatic expectations, candidates are strongly encouraged to discuss the commitment level with his/her direct supervisor/manager first and ensure he/she has the full support of their management team.
+Since student workload will very likely need to be redirected to accommodate ITLA’s programmatic expectations, candidates are strongly encouraged to discuss the commitment level with his/her direct supervisor/manager first and ensure he/she has the full support of their management team.

 Delivery Model